Antero Resources (AR) Q1 2017 Results - Earnings Call Transcript

 Operator

 My apologies.
-It looks like we have James Sullivan of Atlantic Global Advisors (sic) [Alembic Global Advisors] (27:05).
+It looks like we have James Sullivan of Atlantic Global Advisors (sic) [Alembic Global Advisors].

 Paul M. Rady - Antero Resources Corp.